Khoirabari

 Khoirabari is a small town in Udalguri district in the Indian state of Assam.
+Khoirabari serves as the Sub-divisional headquarters of Khoirabari Sub-division.
+The total geographical area of town is 56.93 hectares.
+Khoirabari Town has a total population of 873 peoples, out of which male population is 443 while female population is 430.
+Literacy rate of Khoirabari town village is 80.64% out of which 85.10% males and 76.05% females are literate.

+There are about 214 houses in Khoirabari town village.
+Pincode of Khoirabari town village locality is 784522.
+Khoirabari is located 40 KM towards west from District headquarters Udalguri.
+It is a Tehsil head quarter.
+Rangia, Mangaldoi, Nalbari, Guwahati are the nearby Cities to Khoirabari.

 Demographics

 As of 2001 India census, Khoirabari had a population of 8,703.
 Males constitute 52% of the population and females 48%.
 Khoirabari has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 69%.

 Assamese, Bodo and Bengali are the major language.
 But the most commonly spoken languages include Bodo is spoken widely in the surrounding areas.
 The locals can even interact in Hindi.

 A number of tea gardens are located nearby and Khoirabari is the nearest commercial access point for them.